chimay/wheel/README.md

 ### A wheel that follows you

-Wheel helps you to organize your files in groups that you create yourself, following your workflow.
-You only add the files you want, where you want.
-For instance, if you have a "organize" group with agenda & todo files, you can quickly alternate them, or display them in two windows.
-Then, if you suddenly got an idea to tune vim, you switch to the "vim" group with your favorites configuration files in it.
+Wheel is designed to follow your workflow : you only add the files you want, where you want.
+For instance, if you have a `organize` group with agenda & todo files, you can quickly alternate them, or display them in two windows.
+Then, if you suddenly got an idea to tune vim, you switch to the `vim` group with your favorites configuration files in it.
 Same process, to cycle, alternate or display the files.
 Over time, your groups will grow and adapt to your style.

 ## Features